Eric Fernihough: Career

-In 1936, Fernihough set a new motorcycle land-speed record for solo motorcycles over the flying mile on a Brough Superior at a speed of 163.82 mph.
-The following year, he improved the record using a supercharged 1000 cc J.A.P. engine, upping the flying kilometre record to 169.79 mph.
+In 1936, Fernihough set a new flying mile motorcycle speed record for solo motorcycles on his Brough Superior at a speed of 163.82 mph.
+The following year, he improved on this speed, upping the flying kilometre record to 169.79 mph.
 He also set a new record for sidecar motorcycles at 137.11 mph.

 Fatal accident

-On 23 April 1938, Fernihough crashed while attempting to break the motorcycle land-speed record at Gyón, Hungary.
+On 23 April 1938, Fernihough crashed and was killed while attempting to break the world's absolute motorcycle speed record at Gyón, Hungary.